Clients’ rights and obligations under the taxation laws

 Where the tax laws allow or require a taxpayer to make a choice, election, estimate or calculation, documents containing particulars of these matters must be kept.

-All these records must be retained for a period of five years.
+All these records must be retained for a period of five years after lodgement of income tax returns.
+This includes capital gains tax records which must be retained from date of purchase until 5 years after sale.
 There are penalties for taxpayers who fail to do so.

 Obligation to provide complete and accurate records